Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 My daughter MaryKate with some favorite trivets in 1990.

-I’ve worn out at least 4 copies of the Blue Book in the past 20 years; it always sits on my desk, next to my computer.
+I’ve worn out at least 4 copies of the Blue Book over the years; one always sits on my desk, next to my computer.
 My current copy is marked with colored Post-it® flags and cryptic entries such as notes, questions, prices realized, and the names of fellow collectors looking for a particular trivet.
 I refer to it often and always take it with me to auctions and antique shows.

 This wonderful book continues to educate and inspire me, as I know it will educate and inspire you.
 The Collector’s Guide to Trivets & Stands is long out of print but copies are still available on Amazon Books or on eBay.